 I went to art school when I could have gone to the Ivy Leagues of the world.
 I left a “good job” without a plan.
-I first introduced my Soulful Branding course, writing the content early in the mornings it was due; I launched Afri-love Fest a few months after the seed was planted; and I announced my Free to Create membership, about a month after the idea coalesced in my mind.
+I first introduced my Soulful Branding course, writing the content early in the mornings it was due; I launched Afri-love Fest a few months after the seed was planted; and I announced my SHINE membership-a precursor to SHINE– about a month after the idea coalesced in my mind.

 In all of these instances, the thoughts behind the ideas had been marinating for a while.
 It just took a random incident, to spark the connections that tied the various thoughts into a cohesive idea I could act on.
 Sometimes the catalyst was a conversation with somebody; sometimes a podcast episode I listened to; sometimes something I saw in a magazine etc.

 Starting is scary!

 I appreciate not everybody is as bold as I am.
 I completely understand why – starting something is scary!

 Especially for us creatives who often wrap our identity up with what we produce.
 It can feel like, by putting our work out there, we’re putting our worthiness up for public debate.

 [Just in case you ever doubt it: you are worthy even when you do nothing!]